-Katrina also has more than a decade of experience teaching film and media studies at colleges and universities including UC Davis, Berkeley City College, Indiana- Purdue University Fort Wayne, Columbia College Chicago, and the School of the Art Institute of Chicago.
-She earned an MFA in film/video/new media from the School of the Art Institute of Chicago and a BA in political science from Ohio State University.
+Katrina is an award-winning documentary filmmaker and independent video producer with more than a decade of experience teaching film and media studies at colleges and universities including UC Davis, Indiana University - Purdue University Fort Wayne, and the School of the Art Institute of Chicago.
+Her film and video work has been exhibited widely at film festivals, galleries, and museums in the US and abroad and she continues to produce media for non-profits and social justice campaigns.
+Katrina holds an MFA in film/video/new media from the School of the Art Institute of Chicago and a BA in political science from Ohio State University.